UPDATED: 6:00 a.m. ET, March 13, 2021 —

 Megan and her dancers stood in victory poses with their fists raised high as “Protect Black women” flashed across the scene.
 Right before the audio clip, Megan also played a snippet of Malcolm X’s 1962 speech where he declared, “The most disrespected person in America is the Black woman.”

-Only one officer, Brett Hankison, was charged in the case for firing shots that travelled into a neighboring apartment on the night of the botched raid.
+Only one officer, Brett Hankison, was charged in the case for firing shots into a neighboring apartment on the night of the botched raid.
 Cameron stated that the involved officers acted lawfully because they were fired upon by Taylor’s boyfriend Kenneth Walker while entering Taylor’s apartment.

 While he voices support of Black women, his handling of the Breonna Taylor case shows anything but.
-Since the case gained national attention following the death of Ahmaud Arbery in Georgia, Cameron’s actions consistently prove he was far from concerned with making sure Taylor’s case received the care and attention it deserved.
+Since the case gained national attention following the death of Ahmaud Arbery in Georgia, Cameron’s actions consistently proved he was far from concerned with making sure Taylor’s case received the care and attention it deserved.

 From the poorly planned release of his engagement photos to the release of the grand jury tapes, it’s apparent that Cameron is only invested in securing and upholding the idea of whiteness.